wjw1758548031/pv-docs-site/docs/petority/features/devices/manage-devices.md

 ---
 sidebar_position: 1
-title: Docker & Tag Information
+title: Docker & Tag
 ---

 # Docker & Tag Information

-**Petority offers a range of innovative devices designed to help you track and care for your beloved pets.**
+Petority offers a range of innovative devices designed to help you track and care for your beloved pets.

 ![device picture](/img/logo.svg)

+## Docker & Tag Information
 These devices come equipped with various features that ensure the well-being and safety of your furry companions.
 Below is a brief overview of the device information and settings available within the Petority ecosystem:

-## Docker & Tag Information
 ![Device Information:](/img/logo.svg)

 **Name:**